Skip to main content

 Set the correct URLs

-Again … obvious.
+This may seem obvious but you have to be very careful.
 Make sure your script has the correct URL of the SignalR server assigned.

 Pay particular attention to whether it is ‘http’ or ‘https’, the path is the same as the route of the Hub in your ASP.NET Core app.